buildpacks/rfcs/text/0000-builder-spec.md

 A builder's environment is the build-time environment of the stack, and as such, requires all of the [build image specifications][build-image-specs].

 Additionally, a builder requires:
-* The image config's WorkingDir should be set
+* The image config's WorkingDir should be set to a directory in the builder
 * The image config's Env field has the environment variable `CNB_APP_DIR` set to the application directory of the build environment
-* The image config's Env field has the environment variable `CNB_LAYERS_DIR` set
+* The image config's Env field has the environment variable `CNB_LAYERS_DIR` set to a directory in the builder
-* The image config's Env field has the environment variable `CNB_PLATFORM_DIR` set
+* The image config's Env field has the environment variable `CNB_PLATFORM_DIR` set to a directory in the builder
-* The image config's Env field has the environment variable `CNB_PLATFORM_DIR` set
+* The image config's Env field has the environment variable `CNB_PLATFORM_DIR` set to a directory in the builder
-* The image config's Env field has the environment variable `SERVICE_BINDING_ROOT` set if any services are bound
+* The image config's Env field has the environment variable `SERVICE_BINDING_ROOT` set to a directory in the builder, if any services are bound
 * The image config's Labels field has the label io.buildpacks.builder.api, set to a string (defaulting to `0.1`)
 * The image config's Labels field has the label io.buildpacks.builder.metadata, set to a JSON object representing [Builder Metadata](#metadata)
 * The image config's Labels field has the label io.buildpacks.buildpack.order, set to a JSON object representing an [Order](#order)